DLR-RM/BlenderProc/examples/bop_object_on_surface_sampling/README.md

 ![](rendering.png)

-This serves as another example for generating synthetic data for the BOP Challenge 2020.
+Here we explain the on surface sampling config used for the synthetic data generation in the BOP Challenge 2020.
 BOP objects from specified datasets are randomly chosen and placed upright onto a plane inside a cube with randomized PBR textures.
 Object material properties and light sources are also randomized.
 Samples cameras looking at objects.
-Outputs RGB, depth, segmentation masks, Coco annotations and object poses in BOP format.
+Outputs RGB, depth, camera intrinsics and object poses in BOP format.

-Note: The objects might hover a mm above the surface.
-You can add the `object.PhysicsPositioning` module, but some taller objects might tip over, then.

 ## Usage